Skip to main content

 At Trinity, Professor Faas has served as College Tutor, inaugural Director of Global Relations in the School of Social Sciences and Philosophy (2010-15), Member of the College International Committee (2012-18), Member of the Equality Committee (2016-17), and Convenor/Champion of the university-wide interdisciplinary research theme "Identities in Transformation" (2018-21).
 He has been strongly involved in the university's Global Relations Strategy development and implementation, including chairing a Task Force on Mobility leading to the publication of a policy report on "Barriers to Inward and Outward Student Mobility" (2013), developing an International Foundation Programme (2015), as well as international student recruitment and partnership building delegations in India, China, Brazil and the Philippines (since 2012).

-Externally, Professor Faas has acted as expert evaluator and panel vice-chair for the Research Executive Agency (REA) of the European Commission, the European Education and Culture Executive Agency (EACEA) of the European Commission, as well as numerous national funding agencies including: Research Promotion Foundation of Cyprus; Swiss National Science Foundation; Qatar National Research Fund; Foundation for Science and Technology in Portugal; Luxembourg National Research Fund; Academy of Finland; Research Council of Norway; Social Sciences and Humanities Research Council of Canada; Italian Ministry of Education, University and Research; Israel Science Foundation; National Science Centre Poland; and the Volkswagen Foundation.
+Externally, Professor Faas has acted as expert evaluator and panel vice-chair for the Research Executive Agency (REA) and the European Education and Culture Executive Agency (EACEA) of the European Commission, as well as the following national funding agencies: Research Promotion Foundation of Cyprus; Swiss National Science Foundation; Qatar National Research Fund; Foundation for Science and Technology in Portugal; Luxembourg National Research Fund; Academy of Finland; Research Council of Norway; Social Sciences and Humanities Research Council of Canada; Italian Ministry of Education, University and Research; Israel Science Foundation; National Science Centre Poland; Volkswagen Foundation; and the Slovak Research and Development Agency.

 Publications and Further Research Outputs